Opportunities

 Program Overview

-The Pathways Program aims to strengthen NC’s governmental public health workforce by providing practical experience, tailored education, and professional development opportunities to individuals at different career stages, from college-level students to early career professionals and those new to public health.
-The primary initiatives of this program include:
+The Pathways Program aims to strengthen North Carolina’s governmental public health workforce by providing practical experience, tailored education, and professional development opportunities to individuals at different career stages, from college-level students to early career professionals and those new to public health.

 Internship Program

-For Junior/Senior undergraduate students in North Carolina.
+For junior and senior undergraduate students in North Carolina.

 Practicum Program